yangyi-shen/yangyi-shen/README.md

 ## About Me

-- I speak English, Chinese, and Portuguese.
+- I speak English, Chinese, Vietnamese and Portuguese.
 - I like drawing, piano, Taekwondo, BJJ and most of all programming.
-- I currently specialize in frontend development with React or Vue.
+- I currently specialize in frontend development with React.
 - Feel free to say hi to me with an email!

 ## Skills